cdcadman/247bishops/CONTRIBUTING.md

     time.sleep(0.1) # pragma: no cover
 ```

+## Tested Browsers

+The browsers which are tested are defined in `tests/conftest.py`.
+The `driver` fixture defined in that file is parametrized by all the browsers.
+To run tests for only a specific browser, use `-k`.
+For example, `pytest -k "[chrome]"` will run only tests using the `driver` fixture and only with Chrome.

 ## Adding python packages

 To add a python package, place it in `base_reqs.txt` with no version specifier.
 Then run `calc_deterministic.sh` to update `requirements.txt`.